Alexander-T-Moss/Hex-Zero/QnA.md

 ## Can I Serial A HX0 As a V0?
 **Yes**.
 HX0s can be serialised as a V0 (_assuming you are not converting an existing serialised V0_) while also receiving a HX0 serial to display on the printer!

-## What Probe Should I Use?
-- Need to write about this in a separate readme, and will link to it here when complete

 # Still Got Questions?

 Please feel free to reach out on the [dedicated development channel](https://discord.com/channels/825469421346226226/1220161815455989800) for this project in the doomcube discord server!